jgndev/jgndev/README.md

 I'm Jeremy Novak, thanks for checking out my github.

 I'm currently employed at [Microsoft](https://azure.microsoft.com) as an Azure App Services Engineer.
-I love to work with Open Source Software, Containers and the Cloud.
+I love to work with Open Source Software, Web Applications, Containers and the Cloud.

 ## About

 I blame <img src="https://github.com/devicons/devicon/blob/master/icons/linux/linux-original.svg" width="16px" height="16px" alt="Linux" /> for getting me into this stuff 😆.
 Something clicked in that process and there I was trying to make everything I could think of into a shell script 🤓.
 The rest as they say is history, and I have been into exploring languages and building stuff for fun and profit every since.

-Away from keyboard I am a 🏇 horse geek 🏇, it is my zen place where I go to refresh, recharge and keep my body active.
+Away from keyboard I am a 🐴 horse geek 🏇, it is how I refresh, recharge and keep my body active.
 A newer hobby is amatuer 🥩 BBQ cook 🐔 which is a pretty tasty way to enjoy a pretty day in Texas.